Sneakyfox1051/Spyder/README.md

 tasks with increased efficiency.
 Furthermore, the drone provides us with real-time footage of everything it captured.

-3.Field Testing: We conducted rigorous testing of our drone in different climates to ensure its efficiency in diverse conditions.
+3. Field Testing: We conducted rigorous testing of our drone in different climates to ensure its efficiency in diverse conditions.
 The drone proved to be capable of adapting to various terrains, weather conditions, and altitudes, maneuvering without difficulty.